-The Earth appears in every painting.
-The finely painted borders are inspired by the native plant communities and patterns from indigenous peoples associated with each animal’s region.
-Like traditional thankas and manuscript illuminations, the paintings seek to emanate the energy of the animal and invoke protection for them and their ecosystems.
+The Earth will appear in every painting.
+The finely painted borders are inspired by the native plant communities, patterns from indigenous peoples associated with each animal’s region, or ecosystem challenges.

 We are a part of this Earth and it is part of us.